emlynsg/emlynsg/README.md

 ### Hi there 👋

 I'm Emlyn, a public servant and on-hiatus physicist, interested in too many things for one life!
 I like playing with data, and simulating physics and mathematics problems with code.
-I enjoy working in Python and R, and bregrudgingly in C++ and Mathematica.
+I enjoy working in Python and R, and begrudgingly use C++ and Mathematica.
 I'm looking to get into blogging, and expanding my circle of online friends!

 - 🔭 I’m currently working on my personal website, and flexing my design muscles in the process!
 - 🌱 I’m currently learning more R.